AIS-DeviceInnovation/AIS_NB_BC95/README.md

 # AIS NB-IoT Library
-AIS NB-IoT Library is designed for DEVIO NB-Shield I to connect with your own IoT Platform/ Server.
+AIS NB-IoT Library is designed for `DEVIO NB-SHIELD I` to connect with your own IoT Platform/ Server.
 The library is using Software Serial for communication with Arduino board.

 ## Function List: